 Karen Rogers RIBA, RSA is a member of the Nominations Committee and the Finance and General Purposed Committee.
 She has served as a Governor since 2008 and a Council member since 2014.
 She is an Old Dovorian and a qualified Architect who has 30 years’ experience on large mixed use schemes.
 Karen works at Ekkist, a company that specialise in the design and creation of buildings that focus on enhancing human health and well-being.

 David Rolls is a member of the Nominations Committee.
 David has been a Governor and Council member since 2010.
-David is a retired executive from Marks & Spencer’s.
+David is a retired executive from Marks & Spencer.

 James Ryeland is the Vice-Chairman of the Council, Chairman of the Compliance & Risk Committee and a Trustee for the Scholarship & Prize Fund.
 James has been a Governor since 1997 and Council member since 1998.
 He is the Governor with responsibility for the Common Room and an Old Dovorian.
 James is an Honorary Consul of Denmark, Finland, France, The Netherlands and Sweden at Dover and a Joint Managing Director of George Hammond PLC.
 He is also a trustee of the Dover College Trust.

 Paul Tapsell is a member of the Education Committee and Safeguarding Governor.
 Paul has been a Governor since 2010 and a Council member since 2015.
-Paul is the Governor responsible for the Junior School including EYFS.
+Paul is the Governor responsible for Safeguarding and for the Prep School including EYFS.
 His two children attended the College.

-The Right Rev’d Trevor Willmott, the Bishop of Dover in Canterbury, is the Visitor.
-Bishop Trevor is the Chairman of the Nominations Committee.
+The Right Rev’d Trevor Willmott, the Bishop of Dover in Canterbury, is the Praeceptor, (formerly the Visitor).
+Bishop Trevor is also the Chairman of the Nominations Committee.
 He has been a Governor since 2010 when he was appointed to the Council.
-He resigned as a Governor in 2015 when he was appointed the College Visitor in which role he serves on the Council as a non- Governor member.
+He resigned as a Governor in 2015 when he was appointed the College Visitor, latterly Praeceptor, in which role he serves on the Council as a non- Governor member.

-Debbie Gispan was a pupil at Dover College (1977-1991).
-After school, Debbie moved to London and read Jewish History and Hebrew at UCL and later an MSc in International Business at the University of London.
+Debbie Gispan is an Old Dovorian and has been a Governor and Council member since 2017.
+Debbie read Jewish History and Hebrew at UCL and later an MSc in International Business at the University of London.
 Debbie spent her initial working years in London in investment banking at Salomon Smith Barney and later at UBS.
-In 2014 she co-founded Panoba Ltd, a lifestyle concierge company that specialises in assisting families from abroad with UK services with a key focus on education and boarding schools.
+In 2014 she co-founded Panoba Ltd, a lifestyle concierge company that assists families from abroad with UK services with a key focus on education and boarding schools.

 Alex Baker is a member of the Finance and General Purposes Committee.
 Alex is a Chartered Accountant and a partner in a local firm of accountants and tax advisers.
 He was born and raised in South East Kent and is also a keen sportsman with key interests in football and cycling.

 Ian Wright joined Dover College as Governor and Member of Council in 2019.
 He has had a very successful career in the NHS and was Director for all Mental Health Services in East Kent prior to his retirement.
-He was also a JP for many years.
 Ian loves most sports and is a very keen golfer.

 Cdr Paul Brown RN (Retired) has been a Governor since 2014 and a Council member since 2015.
 He is a Marine Pilot for the Ports of Bideford and Dartmouth, also working as a Marine Consultant.